mssabahi/Data_Preparation/README.md

-Cleaning the data and dealing with vagueness in dataframes is very crucial before using data.
+Cleaning the data and dealing with vagueness in data frames is very crucial before using data. nan values, correlations between features, date-time formats and categorical data, and many other steps we need to follow to make sure that the data we are going to use is acceptable.
-In this repo I will put my usefull techniques used to prepare the dataframe in python.
+In this repo, I will put some useful techniques used to prepare the data in python.